TheLartians/Expresso/README.md

 A c++11 symbolic expression manipulation library with wrappers for python 2.7.
 It it based on pattern matching and expression rewriting.

 ### Installation
-Installing the latest realease of Expresso can be done by cloning directly from the repository:
+Installing the latest release of Expresso can be done by cloning directly from the repository:

         git clone https://github.com/TheLartians/Expresso.git
         pip2 install .